HOUSING CHOICE VOUCHER PROGRAM

 Housing Choice Vouchers

-The Syracuse Housing Authority currently serves over 3000 families through the Section 8 Housing Choice Voucher Program, and over 400 families through the Shelter Plus Care Program.
+The Syracuse Housing Authority currently serves over 3000 families through the Section 8 Housing Choice Voucher Program.
 Annually, SHA provides approximately $20 million in Section 8 rental assistance to the greater-Syracuse area.

-Please be advised that in order to be eligible for the program, you must meet the income requirements outlined on the attached form.
+Please be advised that in order to be eligible for the program, you must meet the income requirements outlined below.

 Veterans Affairs Supportive Housing (VASH)